 London is sometimes called New York’s elder sister and much like New York City, London is divided up into different neighborhoods or villages, each with their own unique assets that add the overall experience of London.
 These villages essentially represent the eclectic population that is brought together to make such a great city.
-They range from the classy, exclusive neighbors, to the overpopulated tourist attractions, or the quaint little neighborhoods to the new “up and coming” locations.
+They range from the classy, exclusive areas to the overpopulated tourist attractions, or the quaint little neighborhoods to the new 'up and coming' locations.

-With 8 million inhabitants, London’s size compares to that of New York and with over 300 spoken languages, more than any other city in the world, it matches New York’s cosmopolitan character.
-A recent survey discovered that at least 10,000 nationals of 62 countries live within London’s boundaries, for example, 53,000 German people call London home!
+With 8.5 million inhabitants, London’s size compares to that of New York and with over 300 spoken languages, more than any other city in the world, it matches New York’s cosmopolitan character.
+A recent survey discovered that at least 10,000 nationals from 62 different countries live within London’s boundaries; for example, 66,000 French people call London home!

 A centre for international trade, London has the fifth largest urban economy in the world with an annual GDP bigger than Belgium’s.
-London was the world’s most visited city in 2014, with 17.4 million visitors and is home to more billionaires than any other European city.
+London was the world’s most visited city in 2015, with 18.8 million visitors, and is home to more billionaires than any other world city.